Pediatric: Child Health, Disability and Medical Conditions Document List

 Metachromatic leukodystrophy MLD is a hereditary degenerative disease transmitted as an autosomal recessive due to sulfatase a deficiency with excess accumulation of sulfated lipids responsible for metachromasia in various tissues.

-Infantile Neuroaxonal Dystrophy is a rare, inherited neurological disorder that causes progressive loss of vision muscular control, and mental skills.
+Infantile Neuroaxonal Dystrophy (INAD) is a rare, inherited neurological disorder that causes progressive loss of vision, muscular control, and mental skills.

-Gaucher disease is an inherited metabolic disorder in which fatty substance called glucocerebroside accumulate in the spleen liver lungs bone marrow and the brain.
+Gaucher disease is an inherited metabolic disorder in which a fatty substance called glucocerebroside accumulates in the spleen, liver, lungs, bone marrow, and brain.